 This pattern was made from 1968 through 1976, as noted on the Replacements, Ltd. (a china matching service) website.
-It is a decaled pattern, like Fleurette and Honeysuckle shown above, on milk white glass.
+It is a decaled pattern, like Fleurette and Honeysuckle shown above, on the milk-white glass.

 The Meadow Green pattern is found on dinnerware items like plates, handled soup bowls and mugs, but matching mixing bowls and ovenware were also produced.
 Most of the pieces can be readily found at thrift shops and estate sales today, and the prices remain reasonable.

 Even when sold by glassware dealers, dinnerware items can be found for $3 to $10, while ovenware pieces usually bring $10 to $15.
 Mixing bowls might run a bit more, in the $25 to $35 range for a set.

 07 of 07

 This pattern was made by Anchor Hocking from 1960 until 1962.
-It features a decaled floral design on milk white glass.
+It features a decaled floral design on the milk-white glass.